zul-aji/Zulfiqar-TechTest/README.md

 ## Autotesting Setup (Python and Selenium)

-The Autotesting folder contains scripts for automated testing using Python and Selenium
+The Autotesting folder contains scripts for automated testing using Python and Selenium.
+There are 3 numbered python scripts in the folder and running the scripts chronologically are recommended.

 ### Prerequisites